 - Psychotic Disorders such as Schizophrenia, Delusion Disorder, and Substance-Induced Psychotic Disorder

 - Pain Management

 - General medical care (checking your physical health and the effects of medication)

 - Psychological treatments

 - Brain stimulation therapies such as electroconvulsive therapy (ECT)

 Our psychiatry team is experienced and treats a wide array of mental health issues.
-Because of this, it is important to understand you are in capable and caring hands that have the experience to make an informed decision for your treatment.
-The more information you can give them about your mental health and what you are going through, the better chance they will have of treating you and helping you feel your best again soon.
+An informed decision for your treatment will always be made; the more information you can give them about your mental health, and what you are going through, the better chance they will have of treating you and helping you feel your best again soon.